sonvoque/pycom-documentation/chapter/firmwareapi/pycom/network/wlan.md

 	- Active Scan is performed by sending a probe request.
 The default scan is an active scan

 	- Passive Scan sends no probe request.
 Just switch to the specific channel and wait for a beacon.

 - ``scantime`` :

 	This field is used to control how long the scan dwells on each channel.
  	For passive scans, scantime=[int] designates the dwell time for each channel.

 	For active scans, dwell times for each channel are listed below. scantime is given as a tuple for min and max times (min,max)

 	{% hint style='danger' %}
 	min=0, max=0: scan dwells on each channel for 120 ms.

 	min>0, max=0: scan dwells on each channel for 120 ms.

 	min=0, max>0: scan dwells on each channel for max ms.

 	min>0, max>0: The minimum time the scan dwells on each channel is min ms. If no AP is found during this time frame, the scan switches to the next channel.
-Otherwise, the scan dwells on the channel for max ms.If you want to improve the performance of the the scan, you can try to modify these two parameters.
+Otherwise, the scan dwells on the channel for max ms.If you want to improve the performance of the the scan, you can try to modify these two parameters.{% endhint %}

-	{% endhint %}

 #####<function>wlan.disconnect()</function>